coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	_Partitions_.
 As Event Hubs receives communications, it divides them into _partitions_. _Partitions_ are buffers into which the communications are saved.
 Because of the event buffers, events are not completely ephemeral, and an event isn't missed just because a subscriber is busy or even offline.
 The subscriber can always use the buffer to "catch up."
 By default, events stay in the buffer for 24 hours before they automatically expire.
 The buffers are called partitions because the data is divided amongst them.
 Every event hub has at least two partitions, and each partition has a separate set of subscribers.

 	_Capture_.
 Event Hubs can send all your events immediately to Azure Data Lake or Azure Blob storage for inexpensive, permanent persistence.
+Captured data is written in the Apache Avro format.

 	_Authentication_.
 All publishers are authenticated and issued a token.
 This means Event Hubs can accept events from external devices and mobile apps, without worrying that fraudulent data from pranksters could ruin our analysis.